GrassRootsCrypto/GrassRootsCrypto.github.io/_pages/ReferralLinks.md

 <a href="https://www.binance.com/en-AU/register?ref=ICX9L9FZ">Click here to get Started with Binance.</a> Ref code is ICX9L9FZ

-### Celsius Network
-Celsius is a deposit and lending platform.
-They offer over 10% interest on (like a high interest account) and loans from 1%.
-I believe they are the future bank of the world.
-Highly recommended as they will give you better deposit or loan rates than any bank!
-"Join Celsius Network and earn $30 USD in BTC with your first transfer of $200 or more! #UnbankYourself"

-<a href="https://celsiusnetwork.app.link/194223258a">Click here to join the Celsius Network.</a> Ref code is 194223258a

 ### Cryptro.com
 Crypto.com is similar to Celsius Network however it also has a Visa Debit Card.
 You can top up your card from either Crypto or another Credit/Debit card for no fees.
 Visa Debit Card comes with loads of benefits - recommended for all Crypto users.
 "Use my referral link and we both get $25 USD :)"